 Effective February 1, 2014, the Authority created a Defined Contribution plan (the DC Plan) for all full-time employees hired on or after that date.
 At the same time, the existing DB Plan was closed to new employees.
 The Authority hired a third-party administrator (who offers several investment options) to assist individual employees in the management of their individual DC Plan accounts.
 In order to participate in the DC Plan a written trust agreement has been executed, which requires the Authority to contribute 2.5% of the individual's earnable compensation, and the employee to contribute 2.5% of their salary.
 The Authority does not have any fiduciary responsibility relating to the DC Plan, consequently the amount accrued for benefits are not recorded in the Authority's financial statements.
-Total contributions to the DC Plan for the fiscal year ended September 30, 2022, were as follows:
+Total contributions to the DC Plan for the fiscal years ended September 30, 2023 and 2022, were as follows:

+2023 20 2022

-Employer contributions \$ 86,500
+Employer contributions \$ 96.937 \$ 86,500

-Employee contributions 86,500
+Employee contributions 96,937 Ψ 86,500

-\$ 173,000
+\$ 193,874 \$ 173,000